The Manufacturers Life Insurance Company Sells 379 Shares of Adtalem Global Education Inc. (NYSE:ATGE)

 Analyst Upgrades and Downgrades

-A number of research firms recently issued reports on ATGE.
-Barrington Research reissued an “outperform” rating and issued a $48.00 price objective on shares of Adtalem Global Education in a report on Friday, February 3rd.
-BMO Capital Markets raised their price objective on shares of Adtalem Global Education from $44.00 to $46.00 and gave the stock a “market perform” rating in a report on Monday, November 7th.
-TheStreet downgraded shares of Adtalem Global Education from a “b-” rating to a “c+” rating in a report on Thursday, December 29th.
-Finally, StockNews.com downgraded shares of Adtalem Global Education from a “strong-buy” rating to a “buy” rating in a report on Monday.
+A number of analysts have recently issued reports on ATGE shares.
+BMO Capital Markets boosted their target price on shares of Adtalem Global Education from $44.00 to $46.00 and gave the company a “market perform” rating in a research note on Monday, November 7th.
+TheStreet lowered shares of Adtalem Global Education from a “b-” rating to a “c+” rating in a research note on Thursday, December 29th.
+Barrington Research reissued an “outperform” rating and set a $48.00 target price on shares of Adtalem Global Education in a research note on Friday, February 3rd.
+Finally, StockNews.com lowered shares of Adtalem Global Education from a “strong-buy” rating to a “buy” rating in a research note on Monday.

 Adtalem Global Education, Inc engages in the provision of workforce solutions.
 It operates through the following segments: Chamberlain, Walden, and Medical and Veterinary.
 The Chamberlain segment offers degree and non-degree programs in the nursing and health professions postsecondary education industry.